lepaulinux/linux/RedHood-Linux/README.md

 System administration tips
 SELinux, networking, storage, users, permissions, and more

-New videos are released regularly to help you stay consistent and keep progressing toward certification success.
+New videos are released weakly to help you stay consistent and keep progressing toward certification success.

-💡 Learn by Doing
+# 💡 Learn by Doing

 This channel focuses on hands-on learning.
 No fluff.
 No copy-paste studying.